 The Samsung Galaxy Note 9 is a top smartphone, and while there are better options now available from Samsung (S10 Plus and Note 10, for example), for those on a slightly more restricted budget this is a fine option.

 Samsung gives you a lot for your money.
 The chief selling point for upgraders is the battery life – its 4,000mAh capacity is 21% larger than the Note 8 battery – and its much brighter, slightly bigger 6.4-inch curved screen, which will wow you, even in direct sunlight.

 The Bluetooth S Pen has new remote-controlled tricks that are fun, the maximum 1TB storage size is unbeatable, and the AI-enhanced camera marginally improves image quality over the Galaxy S9 Plus.
 The Note 9 offers a lot to like – and a price hike to utterly dislike.

 Who’s it for?

 Devout S Pen users need apply.
-This is the best (and only) option for people clinging to their stylus when using a smartphone.
-You're not going to get something better until the Note 10 arrives, likely in August 2019.
+This is the best (and only) option for people clinging to their stylus when using a smartphone and can't afford the new Galaxy Note 10.

 We loved getting creative with the S Pen on the Note 8, and that idea has been expanded with the new Bluetooth remote-controlled functionality.
 Staples like screen-off memo are productivity tools some people will miss if they don't upgrade to a Note.